Frequently Asked Questions

 • Virtual therapy is shown to be as effective as in-person therapy in providing successful therapeutic outcomes.
 It also offers a convenient and accessible way to address mental health concerns while maintaining privacy.
 At the Centre for Psychodynamic Insights, we understand that therapy isn’t always easily accessible in-person, especially for those living in remote areas, without access to a vehicle, or with conflicting schedules.
 Our online sessions provide the same level of care, confidentiality, and connection as in-person appointments, ensuring you can prioritize your mental health no matter your circumstances.

-• The Centre for Psychodynamic Insights provides services accessible to Ontario, Quebec, Manitoba, Newfoundland and Labrador, New Brunswick, Nova Scotia, Nunavut, Alberta, British Columbia, Northwest Territories, Nova Scotia, Prince Edward Island, Saskatchewan, and Yukon.
+• The Centre for Psychodynamic Insights provides services accessible all across Canada, including in Ontario, Quebec, Manitoba, Newfoundland and Labrador, New Brunswick, Nova Scotia, Nunavut, Alberta, British Columbia, Northwest Territories, Prince Edward Island, Saskatchewan, and Yukon.

-We offer individual, couples, and family psychotherapy services in the Greater Toronto Area accessible to Ontario, Quebec, Manitoba, Newfoundland and Labrador, New Brunswick, Nova Scotia, Nunavut, Alberta, British Columbia, Northwest Territories, Nova Scotia, Prince Edward Island, Saskatchewan, and Yukon
+We offer psychodynamic therapy in Toronto for individuals, couples, and families and are available Ontario, Quebec, Manitoba, Newfoundland and Labrador, New Brunswick, Nova Scotia, Nunavut, Alberta, British Columbia, Northwest Territories, Prince Edward Island, Saskatchewan, and Yukon.